 Most adults have at least half a dozen creditors, such as credit card companies, banks for a mortgage, car loan providers, student loan providers, and basic utility companies.
-If a serious spending shock hits, such as losing your job, you may start falling behind on payments for several creditors at once.
+If a unexpected event occurs, such as losing your job, you may start falling behind on payments for several creditors all at once.

 What It Means to Consolidate Debt

-This is where “Debt Consolidation” comes in.
-Consolidating your debt means taking out one big loan, and using that to pay off all outstanding balances from all your previous loans.
+This is where debt consolidation comes in.
+Consolidating your debt means taking out one big loan and using that money to pay off all outstanding balances from your previous loans.

 Preserves Your Credit Rating

-Every time you make a late payment on your credit card or other loan balance, your credit rating will take a hit.
-Miss enough payments, and you will have a very hard time securing any loans, even many years later.
+Every time you make a late payment on your credit card or on another loan, your credit rating will take a hit.
+Miss enough payments and you will have a very hard time securing any loans, even years later.

-On the other hand, if you consolidate your debt and pay it off quickly, your credit rating can actually improve.
-Paying off all the outstanding balances means no more bad reports on your credit history.
-Debt consolidation acts like any other loan – making payments on-time will boost your credit rating.
+On the other hand, if you consolidate your debt and pay off your consolidation loan quickly, your credit rating can actually improve.
+Paying off all the outstanding balances means no more negative reports on your credit history.
+Debt consolidation acts like any other loan.
+Making payments on-time will boost your credit rating.